nswaswaJim/lutembe/pages/muhabura.md

 Oh You clicked the image instead of the navigation links!
 Ok now you have a tangent.
 Happens to me all the time...

-Muhabura- ok, this image is NOT from biking around the island.
+Ok, this image is NOT from biking around the island.
 It was an image I put on the page as a placeholder while making the site, and is just too good to take down.

 This is the evening sun setting in one of the most amazing, magical places that I know of on the entire planet.
-Volcanos, high altitude lakes dotted with beautiful islands; three borders and the markets and trade that brings, all blending together at the bottom of the slopes of these incredible volcanos.
+Volcanos, high altitude lakes dotted with beautiful islands; three borders and all the culture, trade, markets that brings, all blending together at the bottom of the slopes of these incredible volcanos.

 <img src="../images/muhabura.jpg" height="300" title="Muhabura, the guide"><br>